What can the ancient tattoos of two prehistoric mummies tell us?

 On September 19, 1991, Helmut and Erika Simon were exploring a ridge in the Ötztal Alps near the border of Austria and Italy.
 As they veered off their primary path, the couple came upon a startling discovery.
 There before them were human remains encased in ice up to the torso.
 The explorers believed that they had found the body of a lost mountaineer.

-A local law enforcement official attempted to extract the body from the ice with crude tools.
+A local law enforcement officer attempted to extract the body from the ice with crude tools.
 However, his efforts failed, and a team of expert mountaineers managed to recover the body four days after its discovery.
 Konrad Spindler, an archaeologist in Innsbruck, examined the remains.

 The initial dating performed by Spindler indicated that the mummy was approximately 4,000 years old.
 Researchers named the mummy the “Tyrolean Iceman” or “Ötzi,” due to the region in which he rested all those years, and they began a detailed examination of his remains.
 Without question, the most intriguing aspect of the mummy was the presence of 61 ancient tattoos.
 Most of them were black lines configured into specific groups on various parts of his body.

-Ötzi’s Tattoos Align With His Ailments
+Ötzi’s Markings Align With His Ailments

 A New Date For the El Morro Man